Hire-Me-Pls/Tic-Tac-Toe-Game/README.md

 # Python-Projects
-This is my personal repo for small Python Projects
+This is my personal repo to demonstrate proficiency in Python with small Python Projects and use of Data Structures and Algorithms